TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 defaultChain = "mainnet"
 ```

-Find the `rpcProvider` value in the configuration section called `[chains.mainnet]`.
+Find the section called `[chains.mainnet]`.
+You should be able to find an item called `rpcProvider` in that section.
 Replace that value with the value from your previous installation.

 The `[chains.mainnet]` section of your file should look something like this: